-Put a general description of methods in the Methods section.
-When data are summarized in the Results section, specify the statistical methods used to analyse them.
+Concerning statistics, put a general description of methods in the Methods section.
+When data are summarized in the Results section, specify the statistical methods used to analyze them.
 Avoid non-technical uses of technical terms in statistics, such as 'random' (which implies a randomizing device), 'normal', 'significant', 'correlations', and 'sample'.
 Define statistical terms, abbreviations, and most symbols.